keijiro/KlakNDI/README.md

 **Target Renderer** - The receiver overrides a texture property of the given renderer.

-You can extract metadata using `.metadata` property.
+You can extract metadata using the C# `.metadata` property.

 Tips for Scripting
 ------------------